MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/index.md

 ---
 title: Getting started
-description: Initial steps to publish a title and sign-in to Xbox Live. ms.date: 02/08/2019 ms.topic: article
+description: Initial steps to publish a game at Partner Center and have the game sign-in to Xbox Live. ms.date: 02/08/2019 ms.topic: article
 keywords: xbox live, xbox, games, xbox one, sign-in